-For the year ended December 31, 2018, direct sales to Boeing represented approximately 16% of total Corporation revenues and are expected to remain at approximately the same level of total Corporation revenues in 2019.
-In 2018, direct sales to Airbus represented approximately 24% of total Corporation revenues and are expected to remain at approximately the same level of total Corporation revenues in 2019.
-See "Risks Inherent in Magellan's Business - The loss of one of the Corporation's key customers could have a material adverse effect on the Corporation".
+For the year ended December 31, 2019, direct sales to Boeing represented approximately 16% of total Corporation revenues.
+The Corporation is still evaluating the effects on its revenues and operating results of the production halt of the Boeing 737 MAX and the uncertainty of the production restart date.
+The Corporation estimates the impact of reduced production on revenues generated from Boeing for 2020 to be between 3% and 6%.
+Upon the return-to-service of the 737 MAX and depending upon Boeing's ability to ramp back to full production, the Corporation expects that revenues generated and operating results from Boeing would increase back to and remain at approximately the same historical percentages prior to such disruption.
+In 2019, direct sales to Airbus represented approximately 23% of total Corporation revenues and are expected to remain at approximately the same percentage during the current financial year.
+See "Risks Inherent in Magellan's Business - Cancellations, reductions or delays in customer orders may adversely affect the Corporation's results of operations".
+And "Risks Inherent in Magellan's Business - The loss of one of the Corporation's key customers could have a material adverse effect on the Corporation".